maxikagan/deweydatar/README.md

 This will return a `data.frame` with meta information. `print_meta = TRUE` will print the meta information.
 <img src="https://github.com/Dewey-Data/deweydatar/assets/142400584/e4d5f481-d807-4ba4-bf33-452032b661ed" width = "600">

 You can see that the data has a partition column `DATE_RANGE_START`.
 Dewey data is usally huge and the data will be partitioned by this column into multiple files.
-We can also see that the minimum available date is `2018-01-01` and maximum available date is `2024-01-08`.
+We can also see that the minimum data available date is `2018-01-01` and maximum data available date is `2024-01-08`.
 After checking this, I will download data between `2023-09-03` and `2023-12-31`.

-So, next collect the list of files to download by
+Next, collect the list of files to download by
 ```r
 files_df = get_file_list(apikey_, pp_advan_wp,
                          start_date = '2023-09-03',